-All paperwork relating to the sample will be completed in the presence of the donor.
-The donor will be required to sign the 'Chain of Custody' form to verify that they have seen the samples properly divided, labelled and sealed and that they give consent for the sample to be analysed and for the results to be communicated to the Council.
+All paperwork relating to the sample will be completed in the presence of the donor, they will be required to sign the 'Chain of Custody' form to verify that they have seen the samples taken, labelled, and sealed and that they give consent for the test to be analysed and for the results to be communicated to the Council.
 If they refuse to sign, it will be treated as a refusal (see Appendix B.).

-Copies of the 'Chain of Custody' form are retained by the donor, the Council, the Company's chosen service provider and the medical review officer, and further copies are forwarded with the specimen to the laboratory.
+Copies of the 'Chain of Custody' form are retained by the employee, the Council, the Company's chosen service provider and the medical review officer, and further copies are forwarded with the specimen to the laboratory.
 They will be stored securely in accordance with data protection legislation and best practice.